SherifNabil-Eng/PoweBI_Acct_Mgm/README.md

 **Fifth and sixth** are the overall and details of the second project sample in the dashbaord

 **Final dashbaord** is the Accounts Receivable status (AR) , Invoiced Vs paid

+New features to be included in the IP roadmap :

+1- An interface to enter the mielstones instead of an Excel sheet 2- Showing Program Efforts Completion Vs Invoicing % 3- Updating the dashbaord automatically without re-publishing 4- Showing Forecast Vs Actual in the same fiscal year